 - Although these are five slots, in most cases, you will only be able to assign four films across them

 - Take note of the travel time if you choose different venues.
-Google Maps will help but make sure you adjust an extra 15 to 30 minutes every time you are moving between towns (Andheri to Lower Parel, for instance).
-(Use the timings (arrive by/depart at) feature for a rough idea)
+Google Maps will help but make sure you adjust an extra 15 to 30 minutes every time you are moving between towns (Andheri to Goregaon, for instance).
+(Use Maps’ timings (arrive by/depart at) feature for a rough idea)

 - Once you have a film per slot for that day, look for alternatives.
-For example, if you cannot catch the opening film at 7.30 PM, which one can you go for so that you can be present at the same venue for the 9 PM show?
+For example, if you cannot catch the opening film at 9 PM, which one can you go for so that you can be present at that venue?
 Think like this and you will automatically prepare a solid plan.
-If required, look for a third alternative as well because things can get real messy if the first two options are both well-known films
+If required, look for a third alternative as well because things can get real messy if your first two options are both well-known films

 - Repeat for all the days that you will attend